 The various Mutations are as follows:

-- Elemental Effect mutations infuse enemies in the Expedition with a specific elemental damage type, increasing their resistance to that damage type.
+- Elemental Effect mutations infuse enemies in the Expedition with a specific elemental damage type.
 This will convert a large portion of their damage to that type.

 - Hellfire: Infuses enemies with fire, allowing them to burn players